 Go to Market Strategy examples have been created (by a CMO with decades of experience spanning Fortune 1000 companies and Startups) for B2B companies to document their go to market strategy, create the fundamental GTM building blocks (differentiation, value drivers, sales messaging), develop integrated marketing campaigns to create marketing qualified leads and to design and implement a demand management system to convert marketing leads to qualified sales opportunities.

 Go to Market Strategies & Insights

-Innovators typically represent the first 2.5% of the market.
+Innovators typically represent the first 2.5% of the market and are the first step to concur in any go to market penetration strategy.
 Innovators are the first individuals or organizations that adopt the newest technology.
 By definition, innovators are willing to take risks as the perceived benefits or being first outweigh the costs and the chance of failure is understood.